conan-io/conan-io.github.io/_posts/2024-04-12-Introducing-local-recipes-index-remote.markdown

 ### Modifying the local-recipes-index repository files

-One of the advantages of this approach is that all the changes that we do in the folder are automatically available for the Conan client.
+One of the advantages of this approach is that all the changes that we do in every single recipe are automatically available for the Conan client.
 For example, changes to the `recipes/zlib/config.yml` file, are immediately recognized by the Conan client.
 If you edit that file and remove all versions but the latest and then we `list` the recipes: